ESA-eodashboards/RACE-client/partnerships/index.md

 ## Partnerships

-NoR and maybe EUSPA (with institutions), links to copernicus needs to be there
+RACE is supported by the ESA, NoR and maybe EUSPA (with institutions), links to copernicus needs to be there

 </section>